cpmachado/cpmachado.github.io/_posts/2019-04-28-what-engineering-is-for-me.markdown

 I feel nowadays there are almost no engineers around the world, that I know.
 I watch mostly technicians.
 I watch hoodies calling themselves engineers, but they don't understand.
 The industrial complex that created our educational system, used to praise engineers.
 Nowadays, I think it's different.
-Whence today, I'd rather be call an hacker, that tries to make things work, than an engineer.
+Whence today, I'd rather be called an hacker, that tries to make things work, than an engineer.
 FYI, I'm not an engineer, I'm what they call a *"software developer"*.

 An engineer today, appears to be a mere technician, with all due respect.
 The world needs them more